-This is an important article because it is the basis for understanding nutritional balancing, as compared with most other healing methods.
-Nutritional balancing is a path, whereas most healing methods consist of a set of remedies and procedures, but that is all.
+This is an important article because it is the basis for understanding a development program, as compared with other healing methods.
+Development is a path, whereas most healing methods consist of a set of remedies and procedures, but that is all.
 A path is much more than this.

 Definition.
-A path is a set of rules and procedures designed to move a person to a specific goal.
+A path is a an all-encompassing or comprehensive program or series of steps designed to move a person toward a specific goal.

-Examples include all or most religions, and academic paths such as going to high school and then college.
-Nutritional balancing is the most powerful path we are aware of today for Development.
+Examples include some religious lifestyles and academic paths such as going to high school and then college.
+A development program is a rapid way to move along the long path of Development.

 QUALITIES OF PATHS

 Speed.
-Staying on the path generally moves a person toward his or her goal much faster than random motion.
+Staying on the path generally moves a person toward the goal much faster than random motion.
 The path may seem to twist and turn, but in fact, it moves one quickly toward one’s goal.

-Sureness.
-This is not the same as safety or comfort.
+Sureness or experience.
 Sureness means that thousands, or perhaps millions of other people have traveled the same path as you are traveling.
-You benefit from their experience and this makes traveling on the path much more safe and secure.
+You benefit from their experience and this makes traveling on the path easier and usually safer.

 WHAT DOES A PATH TEACH?

 Discipline.
-Following paths require discipline.
+Following a path requires following order and self-discipline.
 For example, there are certain ways to deal with problems that arise on the path.
-There are rules to follow for living, and there are procedures that require specific steps and actions.

 Persistence or steadiness.
 Paths generally require plenty of persistence and patience.
-The outcome is assured if you stay on the path, but the path can be long and winding.
+The outcome is more or less assured if you stay on the path, but the path can be long and winding.